All Episodes

 We'll bring you that information as it becomes available.

-Uh also there is a deadlock in the Menendez trial in New Jersey, and the jurors have been told to go back into the deliberation room.
+Also, there is a deadlock in the Menendez trial in New Jersey, and the jurors have been told to go back into the deliberation room.

-Occasionally it works out, usually it doesn't.
+Occasionally it works out.

 That means hung jury, possible retrial.

-We don't know what's uh what's gonna happen.
+We don't know what's going to happen.

 And we've got so much other news today that we are going to get to.

-Uh Newt Gingrich checks in today.
+Newt Gingrich checks in today.

-You have two congressmen, Freedom Caucus members, Jim Jordan, Matt Gates of Florida, have literally decided the time for waiting is over on the email server scandal on the dossier scandal, on all scandals involving Clinton, uranium one and more, and they're demanding that the attorney general appoint a special counsel, and they said, Mr. Attorney General, it's time to do your job, and they will get to that today.
+You have two congressmen, Freedom Caucus members, Jim Jordan, Matt Gates of Florida, have literally decided the time for waiting is over on the email server scandal, on the dossier scandal, on all scandals involving Clinton, Uranium One, and more.

-Also, we're gonna have a combined, what, almost 80 years experience in national security today, Bill Binney and Kirk Weeby, as they look into all of the issues involving hacking and surveillance and whether or not the tools of intelligence are being turned on we, the American people, you know, we've we've got to protect ourselves, but I digress.
+Also, we're going to have a combined, what, almost 80 years experience in national security today, Bill Binney and Kirk Weeby, as they look into all of the issues involving hacking and surveillance and whether or not the tools of intelligence are being turned on we, the American people.

-Um, and I want to explain what is really happening in truth because it is a clear and present danger that anybody that is a conservative, and frankly, it has to do with the president, a lot to do with the president.
+And I want to explain what is really happening in truth because it is a clear and present danger that anybody that is a conservative, and frankly, it has to do with the president, a lot to do with the president.

-If you support the president, support his views, support his agenda, um, and you're a conservative and you're in the media, they absolutely, there are groups of people that want to silence conservative voices.
+If you support the president, support his views, support his agenda, and you're a conservative and you're in the media, they absolutely, there are groups of people that want to silence conservative voices.

 It's that severe an issue.

-Uh, my brother in law in an operation, sweet baby James, he's fine.
+My brother-in-law in an operation, sweet baby James, he's fine.

-I was in the hospital with him for a number of hours, and actually worked out of my benefit because I had no idea all hell was breaking loose without me, and I actually enjoyed it.
+I was in the hospital with him for a number of hours and actually worked out of my benefit because I had no idea all hell was breaking loose without me and I actually enjoyed it.

-Um, but let me tell you what's happening.
+But let me tell you what's happening.

 There is in this country, there are paid hired guns.